-This way of handling request gives Cloudflare an extra edge over any plugin you can possibly install in your WordPress site as Cloudflare sits between your server and the visitor.
-So, when someone access your website for the first time, Cloudflare send the request to your hosting server and let it do all the work.
-Then when the hosting server send a response, Cloudflare cache it for future visitors.
-Next time when someone access the webpage, instead of sending the request to the hosting server, Cloudflare sees that it already has a cache version of it and simply passes that to the visitor without even touching your web server.
+This way of handling requests gives Cloudflare an extra edge over any plugin you can possibly install on your WordPress site as Cloudflare sits between your server and the visitor.
+So, when someone accesses your website for the first time, Cloudflare sends the request to your hosting server and lets it do all the work.
+Then when the hosting server sends a response, Cloudflare cache it for future visitors.
+Next time when someone accesses the webpage, instead of sending the request to the hosting server, Cloudflare sees that it already has a cache version of it and simply passes that to the visitor without even touching your web server.

-Moreover, Cloudflare has a huge CDN network all across the world, in fact it is the largest CDN network compared to any paid CDN services.
-So, instead of caching your webpage on a central server, like what WordPress cache plugins does, it caches the webpages on their local CDN nodes.
-So, even if your server is hosted in USA, as someone from India is trying to access the webpage, there is no need for the request to travel across the world, instead the cache version of your webpage will be delivered to you from your nearest Cloudflare CDN location.
-This make your site load even faster.
-Finally, Cloudflare is always improving their system with the help of AI and ML to ensure their service is extremely optimized and faster than anything else.
-This can never be done on a WordPress caching plugin and Cloudflare will always beat them thanks to it’s advanced page caching algorithm and largest CDN network.
+Moreover, Cloudflare has a huge CDN network all across the world, in fact, it is the largest CDN network compared to any paid CDN service.
+So, instead of caching your webpage on a central server, as WordPress cache plugins do, it caches the webpages on their local CDN nodes.
+So, even if your server is hosted in the USA, as someone from India is trying to access the webpage, there is no need for the request to travel across the world, instead, the cache version of your webpage will be delivered to you from your nearest Cloudflare CDN location.
+This makes your site load even faster.
+Finally, Cloudflare is always improving its system with the help of AI and ML to ensure its service is extremely optimized and faster than anything else.
+This can never be done on a WordPress caching plugin and Cloudflare will always beat them thanks to its advanced page caching algorithm and largest CDN network.

 Cloudflare is mostly Free